-Among the investments accounted for using the equity method in the Company's parent company only financial statements, we have not audited the financial statements for the year ended December 31, 2023 of Livebricks Inc. and it has instead been audited by other accountants.
-Therefore, in our expression of an opinion on the above-mentioned parent company only financial statements, the amounts listed in the financial statements are based on the audit reports of other accountants.
-The investment amounts accounted for using the equity method and audited by other accountants as at December 31, 2023 were NT\$15,231 thousand, representing 0.2% of total assets.
-For the year ended December 31, the share of profits and losses from subsidiaries accounted for using the equity method amounted to NT\$13,313 thousand, representing 1.4% of total comprehensive income.
+Among the investments accounted for using the equity method in the Company's parent company-only financial statements, we have not audited the financial statements for the year ended December 31, 2024, and 2023, of Livebricks Inc. and YFY Consumer Products Co., and it has instead been audited by other accountants.
+Therefore, in our expression of an opinion on the above-mentioned parent company-only financial statements, the amounts listed in the financial statements are based on the audit reports of other accountants.
+The investment amounts accounted for using the equity method and audited by other accountants as of December 31, 2024, and 2023, were NT\$26,724 thousand and NT\$15,231 thousand, respectively, representing 0.3% and 0.2% of total assets.
+For the years ended December 31, 2024, and 2023, the share of profits and losses from subsidiaries accounted for using the equity method amounted to NT\$23,462 thousand and NT\$13,272 thousand, respectively, representing 2.5% and 1.4% of total comprehensive income.